zainmo11/Quantum-Computing-Fundamentals/README.md

 3. Repeats this process to generate a series of random bits
 4. Demonstrates the uniform distribution of the generated random numbers

+## Quantum Key Generation

+Quantum Key Generation (QKG) implements a simplified version of quantum key distribution, which enables two parties to produce a shared random secret key known only to them that can be used to encrypt and decrypt messages.

+The implementation:
+1. Creates entangled qubits that are shared between two parties (Alice and Bob)
+2. Each party randomly selects measurement bases (rectilinear or diagonal)
+3. Measurements are performed in the selected bases, resulting in correlated outcomes
+4. Through classical communication, Alice and Bob reveal their measurement bases (but not the results)
+5. They keep only the results where they used the same measurement basis
+6. A subset of matching results is sacrificed to check for eavesdropping
+7. The remaining matching results form the secure quantum key

+The code simulates the entire QKG protocol and demonstrates the security principle that any eavesdropping attempt would disturb the quantum state and be detected.

 ## Results

 ### Bell States